East Germany–West Germany football rivalry: Aftermath

 During the era of the divided Germany, at times a strong but distant friendship existed between clubs and supporters in either territory; however this has changed since German reunification.
 In the divided Berlin the two most popular clubs on either side, Hertha BSC and 1.
 FC Union Berlin often saw support banners for the other in their stadiums.
 After the fall of the Berlin Wall, this friendship continued for a time but eventually has turned into a strong rivalry and dislike between the two clubs and their supporters.

 European club competitions

 The encounters between East and West German clubs in the European Cup competitions are listed below.

 European Cup

 On four occasions East and West German clubs were drawn against each other in the European Cup.
 All four encounters were won by the West German team and on three of those occasions, in 1973–74, 1974–75 and 1982–83 the winners would go on to win the competition.

 European Cup Winners' Cup

 The European Cup Winners' Cup saw just one encounter between clubs from the two countries which the West German side won.

 UEFA Cup

-Teams from the two countries met twelve times in the UEFA Cup with the East German clubs winning the encounters twice, 1.
-FC Lokomotive Leipzig being the successful side on both occasions.
-The other ten times West German clubs advanced.
+Teams from the two countries met twelve times in the UEFA Cup with the East German clubs winning the encounters three times, 1.
+FC Lokomotive Leipzig being the successful side on two of those occasions and 1.
+FC Magdeburg winning the other.
+The other nine times West German clubs advanced.